 - Features will usually be identified correctly across your app versions.
-However, if you performed User Interface changes to your app and specifically changed button texts, you might need to Recapture the Mobile Page in order to make sure all features are identified correctly and fix the tagging if needed.
+However, if you performed User Interface changes to your app and specifically changed button texts, you might need to Update the Mobile Page in order to make sure all features are identified correctly and fix the tagging if needed.

 I can’t tag some of the features in my application.
 What do I do?

 There are many ways to implement mobile buttons within an App.
 We are optimizing the way our SDK identifies features.
 However, if you’re unable to tag and receive analytics for specific mobile features, please contact our support.
 A possible workaround is using Track Events to track specific features to collect that data.

 I stopped getting new analytics for some of the tagged pages.
 Why is that?